Superformula/frontend-test/README.md

 - **Component Library**
   - Did not use any component libraries like Material UI
   - Normally, I would use something like Material UI.
 It enables a Developer to work so much faster.
 However I wanted to show my ability to not rely on a vendor library to get production-ready user interface.

+## Things to improve on
+- Tests
+  - I haven't had much test-running experience w/ React.
+This created a lot of roadblocks specifically when mocking sub components
+  - Once I learn more w/ Jest, I'd like to write tests for every file, not just small, display components
+- CSS
+  - Switch over to Material UI for better-looking cookie-cutter components (dropdown, buttons, Grid, Flex)
+  - Use JSS (much better namespacing) per component
+- Data Fetching
+  - Use HOCs to hydrate components with data instead of `componentDidMount` inside of the View component